jasxhn/fullstack-learning-journey/README.md

 22-10-2025
 Starting html with coder army's playlist. i know all the html already but still i will revise. then i will move on to css and further.
+Hey, so today i revised all the basics of attributes and tags and Tables and Lists.
+Html was more fun then DSA.
+Yeah i did dsa before in C++.